Andrei Chikatilo: Psychological profile

 Bukhanovsky's 65-page psychological profile described the killer as a reclusive man aged between 45 and 50 years who had endured a painful and isolated childhood, and who was incapable of flirting or courtship with women.
-This individual was well educated, likely to be married and to have fathered children, but also a sadist who suffered from impotence and could achieve sexual arousal and release only by seeing his victims suffer.
+This individual was well educated, likely to be married to a woman with whom he may have fathered children but who expected little or no sexual intimacy from him, yet also a sadist who suffered from impotence and could achieve sexual arousal and release only by seeing his victims suffer.
 The murders themselves were an analogue to the sexual intercourse this individual was incapable of performing, and his knife became a substitute for a penis which failed to function normally.

-Because many of the killings had occurred on weekdays near mass transport hubs and across the entire Rostov Oblast, Bukhanovsky also argued that the killer's work required him to travel regularly, and based upon the actual days of the week when the killings had occurred, the killer was most likely tied to a production schedule.
+Because many of the killings had occurred on weekdays near mass transport hubs and across the entire Rostov Oblast, Bukhanovsky also argued that the killer's work required him to travel regularly, and based upon the actual days of the week when the majority of the killings had occurred, the killer was most likely tied to a production schedule.

 Chikatilo followed the investigation carefully, reading newspaper reports about the ongoing manhunt which had begun to appear in the press and keeping his homicidal urges under control.
 For almost a year following the August 1985 murder of Gulyaeva, no further victims were found in either the Rostov or Moscow Oblasts whose bodies bore the signature mutilations of the unknown murderer.
 Investigators did tentatively link the murder of a 33-year-old woman named Lyubov Golovakha—found stabbed to death in the Myasnikovsky District of Rostov on 23 July 1986—to the investigation, although this was solely upon the basis that the killer's semen type matched that of the killer they were seeking, that the victim had been stripped naked prior to her murder, and that she had been stabbed in excess of twenty times.
 The victim had not been dismembered or otherwise mutilated, nor had she been seen near mass transportation.
 Because of these discrepancies, many investigators expressed serious doubts as to whether Golovakha's murder had been committed by the killer they were seeking.